OlisaNsonwu/diyar/README.md

 Record linkage and deduplication of individual-level data, such as repeated spells in hospital, or recurrent cases of infection is a common task in epidemiological analysis and other fields of research.

-The `diyar` package aims to provide a simple and flexible implementation of deterministic record linkage, and episode grouping for the application of case definitions in epidemiological analysis.
+The `diyar` package aims to provide a simple and flexible implementation of deterministic record linkage and episode grouping for the application of case definitions in epidemiological analysis.

 Installation
 ------------